jeffreylanters/awesome-unity-packages/README.md

 ## Audio and Sound Systems

-_Packages for handeling everything sound and audio related_
+_Packages for handeling everything sound and audio related._

 - [UniVoice](https://github.com/adrenak/univoice) UniVoice is a voice chat/VoIP solution for Unity.
 It comes with ready-to-use P2P (peer to peer) conenctivity which allows devices to communicate nearly free of cost.
 - [UniMic](https://github.com/adrenak/unimic) UniMic provides a convenience wrapper for Unity's Microphone class.